Charmayne's Push Puppet Page

 Animal puppets~~~

-Storky Funny Monkeys Funny Monkey on the left-hand side of the photo is one of my puppets which Bob repaired with epoxy.
+Storky Funny Monkeys Funny Monkey on the left-hand side of the photo is one of my puppet bases which Bob has repaired with epoxy.

 Kohner Mickey Mouse #185Kohner Mickey Mouse #185 side view